 - The costs do not allow for families with multiple children handing down booster seats.

-What are the expected benefits of the proposal?
+What are the expected benefits of the law change?

 If there was an 80 percent compliance rate with booster seat requirements, the proposed change to child restraint requirements is expected to save 2.2 lives and prevent 12.8 serious injuries and 131.1 other injuries over the first 10 years.
 This equates to a net safety benefit (benefits over and above costs) of $2.3 million.
 The estimated cost benefit ratio is 1.2.

-Why not increase the requirement to children aged up to 11 years and/or 148cms tall?
+Why was the requirement not increased to children aged up to 11 years and/or 148cms tall?

-The government acknowledges that there will be an increased cost to parents and caregivers and for this reason has decided not to propose extending the criteria to children up to a standing height of 148 cm in height or up to 11 years of age.
-Extending the mandatory use of child restraints to children up to 7 years is a pragmatic balance between road safety outcomes and the additional financial burden on parents and caregivers.
+The government acknowledges that any extension to the child restraint requirements will impose increased costs on parents and caregivers for the purchase or hiring of additional child restraints.
+For this reason the government decided not to extend the criteria to children up to a standing height of 148cm in height or up to 11 years of age.
+Extending the mandatory use of child restraints to children up to 7 years is a pragmatic balance between improving road safety outcomes for child passengers and managing the size of the additional financial burden on parents and caregivers.

 Based on an 80 percent compliance rate with booster seat requirements, it is estimated that extending the criteria to children up to 11 years of age would cost $10.44 million in the first year and $19.52 million over the first 10 years.

 The government is committed to the Safer Journeys road safety strategy (external link) and wants to give effect to as many road safety improvements as possible.
 However, this doesn’t mean that all improvements have to be mandatory.
-If the Rule change is implemented then an education campaign will be required.
+Road users can voluntarily adopt safety practices that go beyond the mandated requirements.

 Furthermore, the government is not ruling out change to child restraint law in the future.